History of the New York Giants: 2007: Third Super Bowl Championship

 In 2007, the Giants made the playoffs for the third consecutive season.
-In a September game against the Eagles, they tied the NFL record for most sacks in a game by sacking Philadelphia quarterback Donovan McNabb 12 times, with Osi Umenyiora recording six of those sacks.
+In a September game against the Philadelphia Eagles, they tied the NFL record for most sacks in a game by sacking Philadelphia quarterback Donovan McNabb 12 times, with Osi Umenyiora recording six of those sacks.
 They became the third NFL franchise to win 600 games when they defeated the Atlanta Falcons 31–10 in October.
-That same month, they also played in the NFL's first regular season game outside of North America, in London's Wembley Stadium, where they beat Miami 13–10.
-They ended the regular season 10–6 and defeated Tampa Bay 24–14 in the first round of the playoffs, earning Manning and Coughlin their first playoff victories with the Giants.
+That same month, they also played in the NFL's first regular season game outside of North America, in London's Wembley Stadium, where they beat the Miami Dolphins 13–10.
+They ended the regular season 10–6 and defeated the Tampa Bay Buccaneers 24–14 in the first round of the playoffs, earning Manning and Coughlin their first playoff victories with the Giants.
 The next week, the Giants won their ninth consecutive road game by beating the top-seeded Dallas Cowboys 21–17.
-In the NFC championship game, Lawrence Tynes kicked an overtime field goal to give them a 23–20 road victory over the Green Bay Packers.
+In the NFC Championship Game, Lawrence Tynes kicked an overtime field goal to give them a 23–20 road victory over the Green Bay Packers.

 In Super Bowl XLII, the Giants defeated the previously unbeaten New England Patriots 17–14.
 The signature play of the game came on a 3rd-and-5, with the Giants on their own 44-yard line, down 14–10, and 1:15 remaining in the 4th quarter.
 Manning dropped back to pass, but was surrounded by New England pass rushers.
 Escaping three tackles, he threw a long pass to David Tyree, who caught the ball against his own helmet, while being covered by Patriots safety Rodney Harrison.
 Four plays later, Manning threw the game-winning touchdown pass to Plaxico Burress with 35 seconds left.
 Manning won the game's MVP award by completing 19 of 34 passes for 255 yards and two touchdowns.
 The Giants' win is considered one of the biggest upsets in Super Bowl history.

 Michael Strahan retired after the game as the team's all-time leader in sacks.